Examining the security situation on the African Continent

 On 29 April 2025, Aïr-Info Agadez reported that it had obtained exclusive proof of life for Eva Gretzmacher, an Austrian national kidnapped from her home on the night of 11 January 2025 in Agadez, Niger.
 Aïr-Info Agadez said that they received the proof of life in the form of a photo on 29 April 2025, the victim's 74th birthday.
 Aïr-Info Agadez also reported that their sources confirm that she is in good health and currently being held by Islamic State Sahel Province (ISSP) in Mali.
 The victim was reportedly moved between Ansongo and Ménaka, then to Adéramboukane in Mali's Gao Region.
 The same source also stated that, according to information cross-checked by Aïr Info, Eva Gretzmacher is being held together with Claudia Abbt (aged 67), a Swiss-Nigerien dual citizen who was kidnapped from her home on the evening of 13 April 2025 from Agadez.

-On 2 February 2025, two Chinese nationals who had been working for the China National Petroleum Corporation (CNPC) were kidnapped by unknown gunmen near the Agadem oil field in Agadez Region.
-They appear to still be missing and no group has claimed responsibility for their kidnapping.
+On 2 February 2025, two Chinese nationals who had been working for the China National Petroleum Corporation (CNPC) were kidnapped by unknown gunmen near Agadem in Diffa Region.
+They appear to still be missing and no group has claimed responsibility for their kidnapping, though Islamic State West Africa Province (ISWAP) is active in the Diffa Region, which borders the Agadez Region.
 The CNPC is the main investor in the Benin-Niger oil pipeline which runs from the Agadem oil field to the port of Seme in Benin for international export.
 In January this year, Niger and the CNPC signed a security cooperation agreement to secure the pipeline after it had suffered attacks by armed political groups who demand the return to democratic rule and of ex-President Mohamed Bazoum who was ousted during the July 2023 coup.

 Kidnapping of Foreign Nationals in the Tri-Border Region